Monitoring AI-Modified Content at Scale: A Case Study on the Impact of ChatGPT on AI Conference Peer Reviews: Method

 \subsection{Validating the Method}

 The steps described above are sufficient for estimating the fraction $\a$ of documents in a target corpus which are AI-generated.
 We also provide a method for validating the system's performance.

-We partition the human and AI corpora into two disjoint parts, with 80\% used for training and 20\% used for validation.
 We use the training partitions of the human and AI corpora to estimate $P$ and $Q$ as described above.
 To validate the system's performance, we do the following: \begin{enumerate}[noitemsep,topsep=0pt] \item Choose a range of feasible values for $\a$, e.g. $\a \in \{0, 0.05, 0.1, 0.15, 0.2, 0.25\}$. \item Let $n$ be the size of the target corpus.
 For each of the selected $\a$ values, sample (with replacement) $\a n$ documents from the AI validation corpus and $(1-\a)n$ documents from the human validation corpus to create a \emph{target corpus}. \item Compute the MLE estimate $\hat{\a}$ on the target corpus.
 If $\hat{\a}\approx\a$ for each of the feasible $\a$ values, this provides evidence that the system is working correctly and the estimate can be trusted. \end{enumerate} Step 2 can also be repeated multiple times to generate confidence intervals for the estimate $\hat{\a}$.